General terms and conditions e-bike to go

 - The general terms & conditions remain in effect if E-bike to go does not strictly apply one or more of these provisions in a specific case.

-3. Type of membership
+3. Type of subscription

 4. Remuneration, changes and payment